GerritCodeReview/plugins_reviewers/src/main/resources/Documentation/config.md

 :	An account or a group name.
 Must be an exact match (case sensitive) with the
 	account's email address or username, or the group name.
 Multiple `reviewer` occurrences are allowed.

+filter.<filter>.exclude
+:   A path that should be filtered from the list of changed paths.
+This will cause
+    the plugin to treat the change as if this path was not touched.
+Regular Expression.
+    Multiple `exclude` occurrences are allowed.

 ##Multiple filter matches